PrefectHQ/prefect/docs/integrations/prefect-aws/index.md

 </div>

 Below we show how to create blocks with Python code.
-Alternatively, blocks can be created through the Prefect UI or the API.
+Alternatively, each block can be created through the Prefect UI.

 ## Save credentials to an AWS Credentials block